Sabbir2809/Sabbir2809/README.md

 ###

-<p align="left">I have completed my Bachelor of Science in the Department of Computer Science and Engineering at Daffodil International University.
-I have more than 2 years of Web Development experience.
-Currently, I am with JavaScript(ES6), Typescript, Node.Js Express.Js, MongoDB(Mongoose), PostgreSQL, Prizma, React.Js, Redux, Next.Js and Next.Js.
-My preferred stack is Javascript and Typescript.
+<p align="left">My name is Md.
+Sabbir Hossain and I'm form Singair, Manikganj.
+I recently completed my Bachelor of Science in Computer Science and Engineering from Daffodil International University.
+During my university, I was highly interested in programming and web development.
+That's why I explored this field by doing some courses and achieving some skills like JavaScript(ES6), React.Js, Redux, and Next.Js.
+Throughout my studies, I've developed a strong foundation in programming and web development, besides all of this I have some additional skills like leadership and good communication as well and I'm a dedicated team player. and I'm eager to apply my skills in a professional field.
 I always want to learn new things.</p>

 ###